-The public defibrillators can be found in several places, but a new study suggests parts of downtown Toronto are underserved.
+Public defibrillators are readily accessible in various areas around the city.
+It is a life-saving tool that will come in handy during emergencies.
+Sadly, a new study suggests that parts of downtown Toronto are not adequately equipped with this life-saving tool.
 The defibrillators are utilized to deliver a shock to the heart to restore its normal rhythm and credited to help save lives.

 Accessibility of AEDs